-Surgeons use revolutionary hana® Table technology to position the patient for one mini-incision on the front (anterior) of the hip joint.
+Surgeons use revolutionary Hana® Table technology to position the patient for one mini-incision on the front (anterior) of the hip joint.
 The incision is made in the natural interval between the gluteal muscles to reach and remove the diseased hip joint.
 There is no need to detach muscle from the pelvis or femur (upper leg bone), so the most important muscles for hip function are left undisturbed.
 See Advantages of Anterior Hip Replacement.

 There are no post-surgical precautions with the anterior approach.
 This procedure focuses on implanting the patient’s new hip with the benefit of less pain, and a faster recovery – including a quick return to driving and other activities.